isomerpages/moe-sls/_teacher-user-guide/Collaborate/(3) Post and Comment in the Forum.md

 <h2 id="-comment-on-a-post-">Comment on a Post</h2>
 <hr>
 <ol>
-<li>Commenting permissions [hyperlink Change Forum Settings] can be toggled on/off on individual posts by teachers or owners of posts. </li>
+<li><a target="_blank" href="/teacher-user-guide/collaborate/change-forum-settings/">Commenting permissions</a> can be toggled on/off on individual posts by teachers or owners of posts. </li>
 <li>Select a topic card, followed by a post that you wish to leave a comment on.<img style="width: 80%;" src="/images/2Teacher/C-TopicCard1.png"></li>
 <li><p>From the View Post subpage, click <strong>Add</strong> to enter comments.</p>
 	<p><u>Note</u>: Comments can contain mathematical or chemical formulae, emoticons, drawings, and attached files.</p>